Maypops: Food, Fun, Medicine

 They are one of five hundred kin in the passion flower family, specifically Passiflora incarnata (pass-siff-FLOR-ruh in-kar-NAY-tuh.)
 Passiflora means “passion flower” and incarnata means “in the flesh.”
 A relative, Passiflora edulis (pass-siff-FLOR-ruh ED-yoo-liss = edible) is used flavor Hawaiian Punch.
 When the flowering vine was first discovered by Spanish explorers in Florida in 1529 the shape of the blossom captured their imagination and they described it as a symbol for the “Passion of Christ.”

 If you find a tiny passion flower that is off yellow with small fruit that’s deep purple/black when ripe, it’s the Passiflora lutea (LOO-tee-uh = yellow) edible but not too tasty, used to make ink.
 It likes to grow in wet areas.
 Don’t mistake it for a wild cucumber, Melothria pendula, which have leaves that smell like cucumber.
 When M. pendual’s fruit is black it is the mother of all laxatives.
-The Passiflora suberosa (sou-ber-OH-sah = corky) with blue fruit is also edible.
-The Passiflora foetida, common in south Florida, has red fruit as is edible as well, quite tasty in fact though the skin is a bit resistant.
+The Passiflora suberosa (sou-ber-OH-sah = corky) with blue fruit is also edible (the fruit.)
+The Passiflora foetida, common in south Florida, has red fruit as is edible as well, quite tasty with very thin skin.

 Lastly, the Internet is the Great Garbage Can of Misinformation and amateur writers.
 Of late sites have been proliferating the nonsense that Passiflora incarnata has cyanide in it.
 It categorically does not.
-The American Pharmaceutical Association Practical Guide to Natural Medicines by Andrea Peirce states: “Unlike other Passiflora species, Passiflora incarnata does not produce the edible, succulent fruit referred to as passion fruit.
-Passionflower does not contain the poison cyanide, as some sources incorrectly suggest; they may have mistaken Passiflora incarnata for Passiflora caerulea, the ornamental blue passionflower that does contain this toxin.”
+The American Pharmaceutical Association Practical Guide to Natural Medicines by Andrea Peirce states: “Unlike other Passiflora species, … [the] Passionflower does not contain the poison cyanide, as some sources incorrectly suggest; they may have mistaken Passiflora incarnata for Passiflora caerulea, the ornamental blue passionflower that does contain this toxin.”